YujiSODE/drGraph/README.md

 2. __Drawing graph__
    Frequency of given data is shown as a graph with "Run" button.
    The graph can be cleared with "Clear canvas" button.

 3. __Other interface__
   "Data input id":
+  "Target canvas id":
+  "Reset target canvas id" button:
+  "Output canvas as png" button:
+  "Close" button: